A drawdown is the peak-to-trough decline in return experienced by an asset during a specified time period.

-Drawdown information for DARWINs and trading trading strategies can be found in two locations.
+Drawdown information for both DARWINs and trading strategies can be found in two locations.

 - Drawdown (since inception)

-The maximum drawdown since the very start of the strategy.
-Along with the other most relevant statistics, this information can be found in the table at the top of the DARWIN or strategy page.
+Information related to the maximum drawdown since the very start of the strategy, along with the other most relevant statistics, can be found in the table at the top of the DARWIN or strategy profile.

 - Maximum drawdown for a given period

 This value fluctuates in accordance with the time period selected on the Return/Risk tab within the DARWIN page and can be seen to the right of the return graph.

-- Drawdown of DARWIN assets is updated once per hour.
+- The drawdown of DARWIN assets is updated once per hour.